Quantum q-Langlands Correspondence: Isomorphism of conformal blocks and the geometric Langlands Correspondence

 where $|x_1^{i_1} \ldots x_r^{i_r}\rangle$ is the vector appearing in formula \eqref{intsol1}, but $\langle W|$ should not depend on the integration variables $x_j$.
 Explicit formula for $|x_1^{i_1} \ldots x_r^{i_r}\rangle$ (see, e.g., Theorem 4 of \cite{FFR}) shows that it goes to $0$ if we take all of the $x_j$ to $\infty$.
 Therefore the covector $\langle W|$ satisfying the above formula does not exist.

-The results of this paper show nonetheless that such a covector does exist for the generic $q$-deformation of conformal blocks (and it is indeed something like a Whittaker functional as it represents the identity in the equivariant K-theory of the corresponding quiver variety).
-Therefore we should be able to take its $q \to 1$ limit.
-But it turns out that to make this work we need to modify the relation \eqref{betak} between our parameters as follows:
+The results of this paper show nonetheless that such a covector does exist for the generic $q$-deformation of conformal blocks subject to the relation \eqref{first} (and it is indeed something like a Whittaker functional as it represents the identity in the equivariant K-theory of the corresponding quiver variety).
+However, the $q \to 1$ limit of this relation is not the standard relation \eqref{betak} but rather the relation \eqref{betak1} in which $\beta$ is shifted by $m$.
+We have conjectured in Conjecture \ref{isomblocks1} that there is an isomorphism of conformal blocks in this case, and even more general case of relation \eqref{betakN}, in which $\beta$ is shifted by $Nm$.